raumschiff-werkstatt-fur-astronomie/goesflarewatch/docs/esp32.rst

 How to work with the ESP32 solar flare alert micropython programs
 =================================================================

-There is one micropython program necessary for the solar flare alert lamp:
+There are a few micropython program necessary for the solar flare alert lamp:

 - `solar_flare_alert.py <https://raw.githubusercontent.com/raumschiff-werkstatt-fur-astronomie/goesflarewatch/master/micropython/solar_flare_alert.py>`_ :
   Contains the program that controls the LED, including the connection and processing of the data from the GOES data center.

-The other important program is the wifi manager which allows to connect the device to the Internet.
-This is an external program tough, but is part of the library.
 - `wifimgr.py <https://raw.githubusercontent.com/raumschiff-werkstatt-fur-astronomie/goesflarewatch/master/micropython/wifimgr.py>`_:
   Contains the program that allows connecting the solar flare alert to a WiFi network.
+This is an external program, but is part of the library.

 Note that you find on GitHub also other programs for other platforms, such as Arduino and Raspberry PIs, but a lot of these are not actively maintained.

-Concerning the hardware, as shownt in the assembling instructions, there are two versions of the kit available:
+Concerning the hardware, as shown in the assembling instructions, there are two versions of the kit available:

 1. The first version utilizes a white breadboard for assembling the device, please refer